FOR LOVE AND FOR LIFE

 3. TAKE ACTION!

-Take your time, and don't try to tackle all these actions at once.
-We've listed the most urgent, time-sensitive issue(s) at the top of the list.
+Take your time, and don’t try to tackle all these actions at once.
+We’ve listed the most urgent, time-sensitive issue(s) at the top of the list.
+And please share these actions with as many people you can; we need a huge groundswell of citizen-based action to be successful in our efforts.
+Thank you!!!

 - Tell your senators and representative to co-sponsor legislation that would prevent a military strike against North Korea without congressional authorization.
 These common sense bills, H.R.4837 and S.2016, urgently need more co-sponsors.